-Amount: $11.5 million over five years
+Amount: $11.3 million over five years

 Principal investigator: Gloria M. Petersen, Ph.D.

 The Mayo Clinic SPORE in Pancreatic Cancer is specifically committed to reducing the incidence and mortality of pancreatic cancer.
 The SPORE promotes research focused on understanding the causes of pancreatic cancer and the pathways by which the disease progresses.

 Several innovative translational pilot projects are awarded annually through the SPORE's Developmental Research Program, with matching funds from Mayo Clinic.
-The Pancreatic Cancer SPORE's Career Development Program supports one junior faculty member each year.
+The SPORE's Career Development Program supports one junior faculty member each year.